Dubai Seenu

-It was remade in Kannada as Dubai Babu.
-A Tamil dubbed version titled Dubai Rani was released in Chennai on 29 July 2016.
+Dubai Seenu is a 2007 Indian Telugu-language action comedy film directed by Srinu Vaitla and produced by D. V. V. Danayya.
+It stars Ravi Teja and Nayanthara, with music composed by Mani Sharma.
+The film follows Srinivas, known as Dubai Seenu, who aspires to make it big in Dubai but is deceived in Mumbai, forcing him to start a Pav Bhaji centre.
+His life takes an unexpected turn when he falls for a radio jockey searching for her brother and becomes entangled in a dangerous confrontation.

+The film was released on 8 June 2007 and opened with nearly 250 prints.
+It received positive reviews and marked a commercial success for Ravi Teja following the failure of Khatarnak (2006).
+Several comedy scenes from the film have gained cult status and are frequently referenced in Telugu internet culture and meme pages.
+It was later remade in Kannada as Dubai Babu (2009).

 Plot

 Srinivas (Ravi Teja) is popular in his village as Dubai Seenu.
 He dreams of seeking his fortune in Dubai.
 Seenu and his friends reach Mumbai but unfortunately, get cheated by a fraudster Tataji (Venu Madhav) because of Ramki alias Rama Krishna (Brahmanandam).
 After realizing that they were cheated, the friends start a Pav Bhaji center with the help of Patnaik (Krishna Bhagavaan), who is also a fraudster.

 Madhumati (Nayanthara), who was working as an RJ, goes to Mumbai in search of her brother.
-Seenu meets Madhu on a local train and loses his heart.
+Seenu meets Madhu on a local train and falls in love.
 Luckily, she surfaces right before his Pav Bhaji center.
 Seenu dares to propose his love, but Madhu does not reply and disappears.
 While Seenu was in search of Madhu, he meets Chakri (J. D. Chakravarthy).
-Seenu helps Chakri, who loved Puja (Neha Bamb), and got them married.
-Chakri and Puja promise Seenu to help him to go to Dubai.
-They make all arrangements.
+Seenu helps Chakri, who was in love with Puja (Neha Bamb), and gets them married.
+Chakri and Puja promise Seenu to help him go to Dubai and make all arrangements.
 They, too, plan to return to Hyderabad to repay the loan borrowed by Chakri's father for his education.
 Just before leaving the office, Chakri and Puja find that their boss is none other than Jinnah Bhai (Sushant Singh) the most wanted mafia don in India.

 Finding that the couple recognized him, Jinnah and his brother kill Chakri and Puja right before Seenu.
-Minutes before his death, Chakri reveals that Madhu was his sister.
+Before his death, Chakri reveals to Seenu that Madhu is his sister.
 Seenu returns to Hyderabad, where he meets Madhu and pays off her debt.
 When she asks how he got the money, he reveals that it is her brother's money.
 Madhu's uncle Babji (Sayaji Shinde) also wants to marry her.
 In the end, Seenu kills Jinnah and his henchmen and marries Madhu.

 Cast

-Production

-The film marks Vaitla's third collaboration with Teja after Nee Kosam and Venky.

 Music

-Music was composed by Manisharma.
+Music was composed by Mani Sharma.
 Lyrics were written by Ramajogayya Sastry and Sahithi.